 WITHOUT SUCH A CONTROLLER, THE INSTRUMENT WILL NOT WORK WHEN PLAYED IN REALTIME.
-Instead, it will display the warning "Expression controller not received.
-Please move your expression controller."
+Instead, it will display the warning "Expression parameter has to be controlled continuously via MIDI.
+Constant variation of the Expression is the key of expressive playing.", with actions to select or map an external MIDI controller.